GoogleCloudPlatform/cloud-shell-tutorials/ml/cloud-vision-intro/tutorial.md

 If you don't have a Google Cloud Platform (GCP) project yet, create one [here](https://console.cloud.google.com/).

-On the cloud console, find your Project ID as illustrated by this image:
+On the [Cloud Console](https://console.cloud.google.com/), find your Project ID in the area highlighted below:

 ![project-id](https://storage.googleapis.com/mco-tutorials/project-id.png)

 Save your project Id in an environment variable, which you'll use in subsequent steps.